 Alexander (Sascha) Romanovsky is a Professor in the Centre for Software Reliability.
-He is the leader of the Dependability Group at the School of Computing Science.
+He is the leader of the Secure and Resilient Systems Group at the School of Computing Science.

 His main research interests are system dependability, fault tolerance, software architectures, exception handling, error recovery, system verification for safety, system structuring and verification of fault tolerance.